Ledzy/BAdam/readme.md

     --switch_mode random \
     --bf16
 ```
+To finetune Llama 3-8b, one can set `--model_name_or_path meta-llama/Meta-Llama-3-8B`.
+The suggested learning rate is `1e-6` for both Llama 2-7b and Llama 3-8b, based on the evaluation result of MT bench.

 **Notes on arguments:**
 * `--stage`: Currently we only implement the `sft`.
 * `--finetuning_type`: Options: (block, full, lora, sparse)